Helperbird/website/src/pages/help/features/how-to-use-speech-to-text-or-dictation-on-any-website.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Voice Typing
 featureDescription:
-  Learn how to use Helperbird's Voice Typing feature to dictate text on any website.
-Speak your thoughts and let Helperbird transcribe them into written text.
+  Learn how to use Helperbird's Voice Typing feature to speak and have your words typed out.
+Perfect for hands-free writing, dictation, or when typing is difficult.
 date: 2025-10-12
 headerTags:
   [
-    { tag: 'open-helperbird', title: 'Open Helperbird' }, { tag: 'go-to-voice-typing', title: 'Go to Voice Typing' }, { tag: 'use-voice-typing', title: 'Use Voice Typing' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
+    { tag: 'what-is-voice-typing', title: 'What is Voice Typing?' }, { tag: 'who-is-this-for', title: 'Who is This For?' }, { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' }, { tag: 'step-2-go-to-the-all-features-section', title: 'Step 2: Go to the All Features Section' }, { tag: 'step-3-find-voice-typing', title: 'Step 3: Find Voice Typing' },
+    { tag: 'step-4-select-your-language', title: 'Step 4: Select Your Language' },
+    { tag: 'step-5-start-speaking', title: 'Step 5: Start Speaking' },
+    { tag: 'step-6-use-your-text', title: 'Step 6: Use Your Text' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]